alxmrs/website/_posts/2018-09-02-in-defense-of-interruptions.md

 date: 2018-09-02
 ---

 Many believe that minimizing interruptions is good for software development.
-I disagree, focusing on reducing interruptions is problematic for two reasons: 1) Interruptions are inevitable and often useful.
-2) It assumes a mindset that promotes bad software development.
+I disagree.
+This is problematic for two
+reasons: First, interruptions are inevitable and often useful.
+Second, It assumes a mindset that promotes bad software development.

 ## "Interruption" Is A Slur For Collaboration
 First, interruptions are inevitable.
-In typical Agile shops, there are stand-ups, sprint plannings, retrospectives, and other corporate meetings.
+In typical Agile shops, there are stand-ups, sprint-plannings, retrospectives, and other corporate meetings.
 Communication takes place on Slack, HipChat, and the like.
-To butcher Kurt Vonnegut, being anti-interruptions "is like being anti-glacier" (that's what Slaughter House Five was about -- Scrum.
-Right?).
+To butcher Kurt Vonnegut, being anti-interruptions "is like being anti-glacier" (that's what Slaughter House Five was about -- Scrum. *Right?*).

 But, are interruptions all bad?
 No!